shichishima/obsidian-universal-cursor-hotkeys/README.md

 Windows users can also use this plugin to enable Emacs-style cursor movement.
 (Note: You must manually assign the commands in the hotkey settings; please resolve any conflicts with existing system shortcuts, such as Ctrl+A for "Select all," as needed).

+Kill & Yank (Ctrl+K / Ctrl+Y) bring the full editing workflow into Obsidian.
+Kill from the cursor to the end of a line, chain multiple kills to accumulate text, then Yank it all back wherever you need it.
+Both commands work inside table cells too — including multi-line cells that use `<br>` — automatically handling newlines and pipe characters so your table structure is never broken.

 ## Key Features